lukaszmadrzynski/Website-Update/content/pages/ecotours/wenhai.md

           Step back in time in charming **Shigu Town**, a cultural gem of the Naxi minority.

-          Explore ancient relict of Stone Drum, wander through local markets, and immerse
+          Discover the ancient relict of Stone Drum, wander through local market, and immerse

-          yourself in the unique customs and heritage of this welcoming community.
+          yourself in the unique history of this quaint little town that played a big role during the Long March .
         image:
           type: ImageBlock
           url: /images/Icon3.jpg